-Sellers too, may decide to increase their prices when they see a large order.
+Sellers, too, may decide to increase their prices when they see a large order.
 This increase in prices will increase costs for traders looking to buy.

-This in turn could trigger panic selling and when more sellers compete in a limited buyers’ market, prices tend to fall.
-A trader who is selling can help to prevent plunging values and lowered sale revenues by using iceberg orders.
+This, in turn, could trigger panic selling, and when more sellers compete in a limited buyers’ market, prices tend to fall.
+Using iceberg orders, a selling trader can help prevent plunging values and lower sales revenues.

 Placing an Iceberg Order

 Traders should use Direct Market Access (DMA) services to place iceberg orders.
 This means, therefore, that they need to use platforms that offer this facility.
 Platforms that offer the option to create and place iceberg orders often facilitate an automatic process by which traders input their instructions, and the system does the rest of the job, segmenting and posting the iceberg order.

 What Is a Hidden Order?

 In a hidden order, the broker takes a large order and breaks it into multiple smaller orders.
 However, you can only see a small amount of those orders.
 The rest don’t become visible until the orders have been filled.
 And then, surprise!